 The Housing Executive will usually only start eviction proceedings as a last resort.
 If you're an introductory tenant the Housing Executive can use a simpler process to evict you but must still be able to show that evicting you is a reasonable action.

 Contact a local advice agency if you are facing eviction.
 An adviser may be able to help you stop the eviction.

 What will the Housing Executive do?

-The Housing Executive will usually use eviction proceedings as a last resort.
-The Housing Executive must investigate your situation thoroughly, especially if you have rent arrears or are being accused of antisocial behaviour.
+The Housing Executive should use eviction proceedings as a last resort.
+Before starting legal action, the Housing Executive must investigate your situation thoroughly, especially if you have rent arrears or are being accused of antisocial behaviour.

 If you have children the Housing Executive should ask for a social services report before starting eviction proceedings.

 Can the Housing Executive always start eviction proceedings?